The Locker Key

 “I never was very big on computers.
 But I do understand roads and your development path, I’m sure, will be a long and winding one.”

-Barnett returns to his desk.
-He opens up his laptop and starts typing something.
+Barnett returned to his desk.
+He opened up his laptop and started typing something.
 Riley walks over to the window.

 “Who was the guy they said had the package?”
 Barnett says.